abelavit/PhoglyStruct/README.md

 Footnotes:

 To find in detail the CKSAAP_PhoglySite feature extraction method for each lysine k, please see the .m file named ‘CKSAAP_Preprocessing’.
 After the code execution, features are saved in the Final_Data variable.
-This is the same file used when comparing for the CKSAAP_PhoglySite method in the above two options.
+Final_Data is the same file used when comparing for the CKSAAP_PhoglySite method in the above two options.

+To verify the algorithm for calculating the CKSAAP features, code named 'CKSAAP_Preprocessing_Xu_Dataset' was developed to run on Xu's Dataset and the feature rank achieved by this alogorithm was compared to the rank achieved in CKSAAP_PhoglySite method.
+The rank achieved by CKSAAP_PhoglySite method is highlighted in table 3 of their paper.

 The file also contains FASTA format of the phosphoglycerylation dataset which was used to obtained the predictions of all lysine k from the Phogly–PseAAC webserver accessible at http://app.aporc.org/Phogly-PseAAC/